kaliber5/ember-fastboot-addon-tests/README.md

 might break the app running under Fastboot, e.g. if you access the DOM (that does not exist in Fastboot) in a hook that Fastboot will execute, like `init` (as opposed to `didInsertElement` which Fastboot will ignore).
 For detailed information on how to make your code Fastboot compatible, please consult Fastboot's [Addon Author Guide](http://ember-fastboot.com/docs/addon-author-guide)!

+So our goal here is to create and run an app with Fastboot that uses our component, and make sure that it works as expected...

 ### Fixtures